yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 There are 2 common ways to scale, namely **vertical** and **horizontal**.
 YugabyteDB supports both.
 In vertical scaling you add more CPUs/RAM and storage to the existing nodes of your cluster whereas in horizontal scaling, you add more nodes of the same type to your cluster.
 Horizontal scaling is the most common type of scaling in YugabyteDB.
 As YugabyteDB is distributed, scaling is operationally straightforward and performed without any service disruption.

 {{<tip>}}
-To learn more about the pros and cons of these two types of scaling, see [Horizontal vs Vertical scaling](./horizontal-vs-vertical-scaling).
+To learn more about the pros and cons of the two types of scaling, see [Horizontal vs Vertical scaling](./horizontal-vs-vertical-scaling).
 {{</tip>}}

 ## How scaling works